 How to get there.
 Morocco has 10 international airports.
 Marrakech is located 240 km south of Casablanca.
 Marrakech is also served by major airlines.
 The best connection is through Paris.
 There are many direct flights served e.g. by Air France, Royal Air Moroc and British Airways.
 The road system is good and under constant review.

 From Casablanca.
 Flights from Europe to Casablanca or Marrakech cost about 300-500 EUR.
 From Casablanca it is possible to get to Marrakech by flight (20-30 minutes), cost about 100-120 EUR.
-There is also the possibility of reach Marrakech from Casablanca airport by train via Casablanca.
-It is adviced to check the connections because the waiting time at the airport is often 2-4 hours.
+There is also the possibility to reach Marrakech from Casablanca airport by train via Casablanca.
+It is advised to check the connections because the waiting time at the airport is often 2-4 hours.

 From Marrakech airport.
 The conference travel agency offers transfers from the Marrakech Airport to the hotels by car or minivan (50 MAD one way and 100 MAD return).